 The door controller IP upgrades the functionality of Siedle access control, extending its suitability to professional security applications.
 The Ethernet interface and integrated Webserver make this a universally applicable system, which remains manageable in respect of the price, work involved and complexity.

 Typical fields of application include medium-sized companies requiring different time zones and graduated access entitlement levels for different user groups.
 The system allows, for instance, general access to all rooms to be afforded at any time to senior management members, while IT experts may enter the data processing room between 8.00 and 17.00 hours, and cleaning staff only from 17.00 to 18.00 hours.
 The system logs all events and keeps an automatic attendance list.

-For areas involving stringent security restrictions, several access control systems may be used in combination, for example fingerprint recognition with a code or card.
-The door controller IP is capable of networking the finger-print recognition system Siedle Fingerprint, the Electronic Key transponder system and the numerical code lock, also in hybrid configurations.
+For areas involving stringent security restrictions, several access control systems may be used in combination.
+The door controller IP is capable of networking the Electronic Key transponder system and the numerical code lock, also in hybrid configurations.

 |Server software: Location-independent administration|

 A door controller IP manages up to eight doors.
 The server software lifts this restriction.
 By interlinking several door controller-IP or LAN units, it significantly extends the capacity and application spectrum.
 Several locations can be linked and managed jointly - also by remote access over the Internet.
 Using the server mode, there are practically no restrictions in terms of the number of locations, entrances, users, time profiles or the event memory.